 - financial Statements of the Minister for Primary Industries and Regional Development South Australian Pig Industry Fund: - are in accordance with the accounts and records of the South Australian Pig Industry Fund; - comply with relevant Treasurer's Instructions; - comply with relevant accounting standards; and - present a true and fair view of the financial position of the South Australian Pig Industry Fund at the end of the financial year and the result of its operation and cash flows for the financial year. - internal controls employed by the Minister for Primary Industries and Regional Development South Australian Pig Industry Fund for the financial year over its financial reporting and its preparation of financial statements have been effective.

-Prof. Mehdi Doroudi PSM

-Chief Executive

-Department of Primary Industries and Regions For and on behalf of the Minister for Primary Industries and Regional Development Per authorisation dated 29 June 2022
+Prof Mehdi Doroudi PSM Chief Executive Department of Primary Industries and Regions For and on behalf of the Minister for Primary Industries and Regional Development Per authorisation dated 27 June 2023 for the year ended 30 June 2023